llambiel/letsecureme/README.md

 ## Build

-To build the mini-site run
+To build the static website use [Hugo](https://gohugo.io/).
+To compress the images of the articles use:

         npm install
         gulp

-You can now open index.html in the `./dist` or `./demo` folders.